 Managing diabetes is an unsolved problem.
-Day in, day out, people must use trial and error on average 180 times a day to keep their blood sugar in a range that minimises their risk of complications .
+Day in, day out, people must use trial and error on average 180 times a day.
+To keep their blood sugar in a range to minimise their risk of complications .

-> “Many diet programs, apps, and devices claim that managing diabetes is easy – if you follow their strict rules.
+“Many diet programs, apps, and devices claim that managing diabetes is easy.
+Only if you follow their strict rules.

-> In reality, we just don’t know enough about the science of diabetes to understand how to perfectly mimic a pancreas.
-Despite working incredibly hard, nobody gets it right all the time.
-And yet people with diabetes still live amazing lives filled with travel, good food, and unpredictable schedules.
-Frustratingly, the diabetes industry ignores this and continues to build programs, products, and devices that ask people to chase perfection.
+In reality, we don’t know enough about the science of diabetes to understand how to mimic a pancreas.
+Despite working hard, nobody gets it right all the time.
+And yet people with diabetes still live amazing lives.
+Filled with travel, good food, and unpredictable schedules.
+Frustratingly, the diabetes industry ignores this and continues to build programs, products, and devices that are asking people to chase perfection.

-> Sugar and Self-Worth
+Sugar and Self-Worth

 Have you ever heard someone look at a doughnut or other sweet treat and say “that’s diabetes on a plate”?
 Even if you know very little about the condition, it’s easy to see how diabetes tangles up with other cultural baggage around food and weight.
 We heavily stigmatise diabetes of all types.
 We make unfair associations to sugar, obesity, and personal responsibility.